libp2p/docs/content/introduction/_index.md

 Because of libp2p's peer-to-peer and distributed architecture, most of the needs and considerations that the current web was built on no longer apply.
-Moving from a location-addressed system to a peer-to-peer, content-addressed system presents many challenges.
-The internet, such as it is, with firewalls and NATs, was designed to [securely] provide data by relying on trust assumptions, Clients must trust the service providers they connect to and the data they provide, despite servers needing to verify their identity using certificate authorities.
+The internet, such as it is, with firewalls and NATs, was designed to [securely] provide data by relying on trust assumptions.
+There are many distributed peer-to-peer network models with different challenges and tradeoffs that try to improve on the way we network.
+Libp2p aims to be a modular, general-purpose toolkit for any peer-to-peer application.

 ## Peer-to-peer basics